lnsjhnssn/lnsjhnssn/README.md

-- 👋 Sound Designer trying to learn how to code.
-The Odin Project since 230909
+- 👋 Sound Designer learning to code